savana-s/saas_commerce/README.md

 * [Aos](https://github.com/michalsnik/aos) - Animations based on viewport
 * [React-Cropper](https://github.com/roadmanfong/react-cropper) - Cropper for the image uploads
 * [React-Stripe-js](https://github.com/stripe/react-stripe-js) - Stripes payment elements

-## Things im currently working on

-- [ ] Improving the encapsulation of components
-- [ ] smoothScrollTop() sometimes stops scrolling top when components with big height are still rendering
-- [ ] When a Dialog is opened there is a margin on the right side of the viewport (could be that this is not fixable without shaking the viewport on dialog open)
-- [ ] shadeColor() throws errors on certain color codes
-- [ ] Adding iDEAL, FBX and PaymentRequestButton to avaible payment methods

-## Contribute
-Show your support by ⭐ the project.

 ## License